heremaps/gluecodium/docs/async.md

 * No `Error` member produces a non-throwing direct `T` return value.
 * No result members produce `Unit` (or `Result<Unit>` when an error member exists).
 * Multiple `Result` members produce a named `<FunctionName>CoroutineResult` data class.
-* `@AsyncDecorator(Default)` on a non-callback function parameter generates `= Type()` in the Kotlin wrapper.
+* `@AsyncDecorator(Default)` on a non-callback function parameter generates `= Type()` in the Kotlin wrapper, so that parameter's type has to be constructible without arguments: for example a struct declared with `@Kotlin(PositionalDefaults)` whose fields all have default values.
-* `@AsyncDecorator(Name = "fetchValue")` overrides the generated suspend member name without renaming the callback API.
+* `@AsyncDecorator(Name = "fetchValue")` overrides the generated extension function name without renaming the callback API.
-* A returned type with a function named `cancel` is cancelled when the coroutine is cancelled.
+* A returned type annotated `@AsyncTaskHandle` is cancelled when the coroutine is cancelled; its optional `Name` value names the cancel function, defaulting to a parameterless `cancel`.
 Functions without such a handle remain non-cancellable.

 When an error member exists, the error and result members must be nullable because the callback contract is exactly one of error or success.
 Multiple result members can all be marked with `@AsyncDecorator(Result)`.